FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/vpcep_approval.md

 The following arguments are supported:

-* `service_id` (Required) - Specifies the ID of the VPC endpoint service.
+* `region` - (Optional, String, ForceNew) The region in which to create the resource.
+  If omitted, the provider-level region will be used.
 Changing this creates a new resource.

+* `service_id` - (Required, String, ForceNew) Specifies the ID of the VPC endpoint service.
+Changing this creates a new resource.

-* `endpoints` (Required) - Specifies the list of VPC endpoint IDs which accepted to connect to VPC endpoint service.
+* `endpoints` - (Required, List) Specifies the list of VPC endpoint IDs which accepted to connect to VPC endpoint service.
     The VPC endpoints will be rejected when the resource was destroyed.

 ## Attributes Reference